 drone photo of the Small Lagoon with part of the Big Lagoon visible, El Nido island hopping tour, Palawan, Philippines

 El Nido looks like a screensaver come to life – emerald lagoons, sharp limestone cliffs, and beaches so white they seem lit from within.
 But let’s be real: paradise rarely comes with no strings attached, i.e. other tourists willing to see the exact same spot.
-By 9am, the most famous lagoons are already swarmed with boats, kayaks, drones and GoPros.
+By 9am, the most famous lagoons are already full of boats, kayaks, drones and GoPros.

-Which Island Hopping Tour is the Best: Tour A, B, C, or D?
+Which El Nido Island Hopping Tour is the Best: Tour A, B, C, or D?

 CADLAO LAGOON

 Our first stop and the most crowded one.
-We believe that Cadlao Lagoon was part of other tours on that day which contributed to the crowds.
+I believe that Cadlao Lagoon was part of other tours on that day which contributed to the crowds.

 We were not allowed to go deeper into the lagoon unless we rented a kayak (300-350 PHP) .
-We decided to go snorkeling outside of the lagoon instead.
+However, it was possible to snorkel outside of the lagoon instead, which was still very nice.

 SMALL LAGOON